August 12, 2020

 • Domain Purchase and choosing the right broker

-Your domain broker should be open to communicating with you throughout this entire process and make sure the timeline is being met as well as handling your expectations.
+Your domain broker should be open to communicating with you throughout this entire process and make sure the timeline is being met – as well as meeting all other expectations.
 At Name Experts, we will make sure that we will get you the domain you want or find an appropriate alternative if the one you want truly isn’t available.

 Most reputable brokers will charge a fee for any successful acquisition and should be upfront with you about that fee.
 They’ll also help you with successfully transferring domains so that everything is out of your hands when all is said and done.